-On top of this allometric pattern there is the transition from cell-less replicators to unicellular selfreplicators between virus and prokaryotes, and the transition to multicellular sexually reproducing organisms at the boundary between protozoa and animals.
-This macro evolutionary pattern is now explained forwardly from the population dynamic feedback selection of intra-specific interactive competition, as it unfolds gradually from a continued selection increase in the net energy that organisms use for replication (Witting 1997, 2017a,b).
-Speciation, inter-specific competition, and local adaptation are additional forces that expand and support the evolution of biological diversity.
-This provides a single organising principle across all major lifeforms, combining a universal self-organising life history selection with the Darwinian principle of inter-specific diversification through branching phylogenies.
+On top of this allometric pattern there is the transition from cell-less replicators to unicellular self-replicators between virus and prokaryotes, and the transition to multicellular sexually reproducing organisms at the boundary between protozoa and animals.
+This macro evolutionary pattern is now explained forwardly from the population dynamic feedback selection of intra-specific interactive competition, as it unfolds gradually from a continued selection increase in the net energy that organisms use for replication (Witting 1997, 2008, 2017a,b).
+Speciation, inter-specific competition, and local adaptation are additional selection forces that do not explain the major lifeforms but expand and support the evolution of biological diversity.
+This provides a single organising principle across all major lifeforms, combining a universal self-organising natural selection with the Darwinian principle of inter-specific diversification through branching phylogenies.